stephenfrench9/pytest/README.md

 # from polls.models import Suser = RIGHT
 ```

-said another way, when you import django stuff, you always do it relative to manage.py.
+said another way, when you import django stuff, you should always do it relative to manage.py.

+`python manage.py shell` results in '1 import root',
+`python mysite/manage.py` shell results in '2 import roots'.
+what do I mean by import root?
+I mean an address relative to which you can write imports.